Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Use the public toilet at the Shimoji-bashi bus stop - there is only one other toilet along the Kogumotori-goe section of the Nakahechi

-Today’s section takes you along (yet more undulating) forest trails, over a few passes (with nice views on a clear day), past teahouse remains and a number of poet monuments, and ultimately on a long (and in parts slippery) descend into Koguchi.
+Today’s section takes you along (yet more undulating) forest trails, over a few passes (with lovely views on a clear day), past teahouse remains and several monuments, and ultimately on a long (and in parts slippery) descent into Koguchi.

 little shrine along kumano kodo